narcissawright/melancholy/README.md

 - Melanie
 - Melancholy

-Kind of like Castlevania N64.
-Aiming for ~10 main stages per character.
-Some fully unique, some shared, some altered.
+Kind of like Castlevania N64 with some Zelda-ish mechanics (Z-Targeting) sprinkled in?

+### `Note: graphics and visual design are currently taking a backseat to working on core mechanics w/ placeholder art.`

-## Melanie - Sword & Shield  `in progress`
+## Melanie

+#### `Completed:`
-- `done`  Naturally sprints when holding joystick fully (3s to build to full speed, subtle).
-8-10 speed.
+- Naturally sprints when holding joystick fully (3s to build to full speed, subtle increase).
+- Jumping.
+Variable Jump Height.
+Leniency when falling off a ledge.
-- `mostly done`  Has a big shield.
-Moves slower with shield up.
-Bounces projectiles off.
+- Shielding.
+Melanie has a big shield.
+She moves slower with the shield up.
+The shield bounces projectiles off.

+#### `Mostly Done`
+- Shield bash.
 Quickly releasing and re-pressing results in a shield bash.
-- Primary Attack - Sword (this could end up complex, maybe just 2 of these for now, and an air version)
-- Secondary Attack (maybe I don't need this but I might have this too), can be used in air
+- Impact landing.
+Landing from a height will result damage or being unable to move for a time.

+#### `To Do`
+- Sword (Primary Attack).
+Sword draw, sword slash, heavy sword slash, air slash, put away.
 - Subweapons.
 All require the same ammo type (jewels or whatever)
 1. Bombs: Bomb Pull (happens quickly), Bomb Throw (also fast).
-Throw distance may vary if you are targeting something.
-Big hitbox
+Throw distance may vary if you are targeting or moving.
+Big-ish hitbox.
 2. HolyWater ripoff item: Big damage for innermost (smallest) hitbox.
-3. Bow & Arrow: Manual aiming (1st person?), targeted aiming (3rd person)
+3. Bow & Arrow: Manual aiming (1st person?), targeted aiming (3rd person).
+Think Link from OoT
 4. Unknown 4th subweapon.
 TBD

-- `done`  Jumping.
-Variable Jump Height.
-Leniency when falling off a ledge.
-- `mostly done`  Landing.
-Fall dmg.
-Impact landing etc.
-- Ledgegrab.
-Ledgecrawl (left or right), Ledgeclimb.
+- Ledge grab.
+Ledge movement (left or right), Ledge climb.
 Ledge release.
 - Crawl (crouch while not moving).
 Slide attack (crouch while running).
 Divekick (crouch while in air)
-- First person view
+- First person view.
+This should interact with Bow & Arrow similarly to Zelda I guess.
 - Damaged (mobile, immobile, knockdown).
 Dying.
-- Swimming.
-Drowning.
+- Drowning.
 - Interacting.
 Opening door.
-Pickup item (on ground, or in front)
+Item pickup (on floor or in front as two diff animations?)
+- Respawn animation.

+#### `Maybe`
+- Sword clank mechanic.
+- Secondary Attack.
+(Does Melanie need this?
+Melancholy does...)
+- Swimming.
+- Ladder climb
-- Respawning.
+- Stairs

 ## Melancholy - Magic & Sorcery

 - Only has 1/4th the Max HP that Melanie has.
 Uses a magic meter instead of jewels.
-- Immediately at 9 speed while holding joystick fully.
-Glides across the ground instead of runs.
+- Immediately at her top grounded speed (slightly slower than Melanie's top grounded speed) while holding joystick fully.
+Glides across the ground instead of sprinting.
 - Has a bubble shield.
 Can absorb jewels (subweapon ammo) from afar.
 - Primary Attack - Orb (charge attack, can charge while doing any action.
 Lose charge upon damage).
 Only 1 Orb may be present at a time.
 Orb is a seeking projectile when charged.
 - Secondary Attack - (not fleshed out, but definitely some very weak close range attack).